PRBonn/gtsam_catkin/README.md

 Also, you can pass git tag if you want to (version 3.2.1):
 - `cmake -DGIT_TAG=3c1d2746a80e ..`

 **It downloads and builds GTSAM.
-It takes a lot of time, so have patience.**
+It takes a lot of time, so be patient.**

 ## Some details ##
 This package does all the work in CMake phase.
 The reason for this is that we